sagarana/presentations/20250117-LIBR559S/operational_data.md

 - Methods and systems change over time
 - Description, communication

 notes: Data can be quantitative, qualitative, structured or unstructured.
 Data integrity: is data good, complete, accurate, consistent?
 Who created it, how has it managed over time, how well does it represent the real world?
-Can we improve it by correcting errors, standardizing and normalizing, filling in gaps?
+How easily or meaningfully can it be accessed and analyzed?
+Can we improve it by correcting errors, standardizing and normalizing, filling in gaps, reshaping?
 The context of longitudinal data is of note - libraries do a lot of year-over-year analysis, and we have datasets that go back decades.
 Data collection methods, analysis and management vary considerably when comparing data from 2005,to 2015, to 2025.
 Documentation is very important, and often challenging.

 ---